CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 ```

 > **Exercise 5**:
+>
+> _Need about 10 minutes_
+>
 > **_Quizz not ready yet_** bad and good example of links and buttons use

 ### What next?

 #### Don't just stop here

-- start applying what you have learned in everything you do
+- Start applying what you have learned in everything you do
-- on twitter or other social media, connect or follow diverse people so you can learn from what they share
+- On twitter or other social media, connect or follow diverse people so you can learn from what they share
-- go to accessibility meet-ups, we will post them on Slack
+- Go to accessibility meet-ups, we will post them on Slack
-- there will be two other courses, about making your code accessible
+- There will be two other courses, about making your code accessible
-- you won’t get it right every time, but you learn and do better next time
+- You won’t get it right every time, but you learn and do better next time

 #### Where to learn more